-It would have been obvious to a PHOSITA to combine/use the first tool of Allen to position the first and second engagement prongs of Allen into the first and second tool engagement indentations of the expandable spinal implant of Baynham in combination with McLuen, to insert the expandable spinal implant into the disk space between adjacent vertebrae and to use the second adjusting tool of Allen turn the adjusting screw to drive relative motion of the first angled wedge surface with respect to the second angled wedge surface to expand the implant of Baynham.
-EX1003 at ¶ 99.

-wherein the first expandable spinal implant structure defines an end gap between the first and second opposing side surfaces at a first end of the first vertebral body engagement surface, wherein the first vertebral body engagement surface comprises a plurality of ridges extending from the first vertebral body engagement surface, wherein at least some of the ridges are positioned on the first vertebral body engagement surface on opposite sides of the end gap.
+It would have been obvious to a PHOSITA to combine/use the first tool (100) of Allen to position the first and second engagement prongs of Allen into the first and second tool engagement indentations of the expandable spinal implant of Chung in combination with McLuen to insert the expandable spinal implant into the disc space between adjacent vertebrae.
+Then, using the second adjusting tool (102) of wherein the first expandable spinal implant structure defines an end gap between the first and second opposing side surfaces at a first end of the first vertebral body engagement surface, wherein the first vertebral body engagement surface comprises a plurality of ridges extending from the first vertebral body engagement surface, wherein at least some of the ridges are positioned on the first vertebral body engagement surface on opposite sides of the end gap.